exoplatform/web-conferencing/README.md

 ## Developing a new connector

 It's possible to create new connectors for Web Conferencing.
 There is a service provider interface (SPI) for building connectors for plugging third party video calling service providers inside the eXo Platform.
+Add-on also offers a [template project](/template) to bootrap a new connector creation and show where to implement the SPI parts.
 Developers can get started from [provider developer guide](/documentation/PROVIDER_GUIDE.md) to create a call connector for Web Conferencing and refer to [architecture](/documentation/ARCHITECTURE.md) for technical details.